-Critically, this project will not turn the focus fields into a checkerboard trial site criss-crossed with different treatments.
+The project will not turn project fields into a checkerboard trial site criss-crossed with different treatments.
 It will remain a commercially run field with one or two large scale strip trials to test the effects of different types of management.
-These large-scale trials are intended to be the sort other farmers could do on their own farms.
+These large-scale trials are intended to be the kind other farmers could do on their own farms.

 Find out what’s going on at each of our Task Force farmers’ locations below.